signature-ip-ai/inoculator-user-guide/source/targetconfiguration.rst

 **Max Outstanding Writes** – The number of allowed outstanding writes limited by the system’s architecture.

 **Max Outstanding Reads** – The number of allowed outstanding reads limited to help manage the bandwidth.

+Additional Notes:

+If exclusive access is disabled, the following should be observed:
+  -  Max allowable value of Max Outstanding Reads is 2^(Read Transaction ID Width)
+  -  Max allowable value of Max Outstanding Writes is 2^(Write Transaction ID Width)

+If exclusive access is enabled, the following should be observed:
+  -  Read Transaction ID Width and Write Transaction ID Width should have common value (change to R/W Transaction ID Width)
+  -  Max allowable value of Max Outstanding Reads is 2^(common ID Width-1)
+  -  Max allowable value of Max Outstanding Writes is 2^(common ID Width-1)
+  -  Max Exclusive access LUT Size is 2^(common ID Width-1)
+  -  since min value for max outstanding write/read and lut size when exclusive access is enabled is 1, if exclusive access is disabled (given that the current value is 1), it should be updated to 2 (min value when disabled)
+  -  Max Outstanding Read/Write should automatically be updated if current value > max allowable value
+  -  When Exclusive Access is enabled, it should display R/W transaction ID Width instead of separate Read and Write Transaction Width

 **Out of Order Transaction** – Toggle button where user can enable or disable out of order transactions.
 This setting will only appear in AXI3 and AXI4-Full bus protocols.